-Limited companies are legally required to keep a number of business and accounting records, and there are particularly strict record-keeping, accounting and reporting requirements for both Companies House and HMRC.
-A number of company records must also be made available for public inspection.
+Limited companies must keep a number of records to comply with the strict record-keeping, accounting, and reporting requirements imposed by Companies House and HMRC.
+Below, we outline the important limited company records you need to keep, some of which must also be made available for public inspection.

 A private limited company must keep the following business records, where applicable: